UniMelbHumanRoboticsLab/CANOpenRobotController/doc/1.GettingStarted/InstallWindows.md

-# Getting Started with Windows - Installation Instructions
+# [DEPRECATED: USING WINDOWS AS DEV SYSTEM IS NOT RECOMMENDED] Getting Started with Windows - Installation Instructions
 A compile CORC application can only run on a Linux machine, and as such, Windows can only be used as a development environment.
 Therefore, you must install the cross-compilation toolchains to compile for a Linux device.
 Here, we provide instructions only for the arm-linux-gnueabihf toolchain (which have been tested by the development team on various Beaglebone devices), however, cross compilation toolchains for other Linux devices may also be used.

 ## Git